All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Affably Evil: While he's more of a Hero Antagonist, he's the least brutal of all the staff, to the point that he says Luffy and his allies are lucky to be captured by him.

-- I Got Bigger: After the timeskip, he goes from tiny to willowy.
+- I Got Bigger: After the timeskip, Saldeath goes from tiny to willowy.

-- Instrument of Murder: His pitchfork is actually a flute, used to control the Blugori.
+- Instrument of Murder: Saldeath's pitchfork is actually a flute, used to control the Blugori.

 - Large and in Charge: Inverted.
 Despite being one of the high ranked officers, he's the shortest person in all the prison.
-Played straight after his growth spurt.
+Played straight after his growth spurt over the time-skip.

 - Nice Hat: Wears a white horned hat with a black skull on it.